On this page

 In the Netherlands, an 'abnormal load' is a vehicle that is heavier and larger than normally allowed by law.
-If you are responsible for transporting an abnormal load, you must apply for dispensation to the Netherlands Vehicle Authority (RDW), of which there are 3 types.
-The General Terms and Conditions for Exceptional Transport (in Dutch) (RDW) (Algemene Voorwaarden voor Exceptioneel Transport, AVET) (PDF) are often applied to abnormal loads in the Netherlands.
-The AVET stipulate obligations and liabilities for both the carrier and the sender.
+If you are responsible for transporting an abnormal load, you must apply for dispensation to the Netherlands Vehicle Authority (RDW, in Dutch), of which there are 3 types.
+The General Terms and Conditions for Exceptional Transport (PDF) are often applied to abnormal loads in the Netherlands.
+The AVET stipulates obligations and liabilities for both the carrier and the sender.

 ATP test for refrigerator trucks

-If you plan to transport perishable goods abroad using an insulated refrigerated vehicle, a so-called ATP test (in Dutch) carried out by RDW is compulsory.
+If you plan to transport perishable goods abroad using an insulated refrigerated vehicle, a so-called ATP test (PDF, in Dutch) carried out by RDW is compulsory.
 Following this inspection an ATP certificate is issued .